+Internal Decorations Visually inspected.
 The internal walls and ceilings have a painted finish.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Main supply installed.
-A range of 13amp sockets are distributed throughout the property.
+Mains supply installed.
+The electricity consumer unit is located in the kitchen.
+The electricity meter is located in an external box.
 Gas There is no gas supply.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains supply.
 Visible pipework is made with copper and PVC materials.
-A PVC cold water tank is located in attic .
 The shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with mixer shower.
+There is a toilet fitted with a white WC and wash hand basin.
 Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-There is an oil fired, Worcester external central heating boiler located within rear garden.
+There is an oil fired, Grant central heating boiler located within the garden.
 This supplies a system of steel panel radiators throughout the property.
-The boiler also supplies the hot water.
+The boiler also supplies the domestic hot water.
 The central heating system is controlled by a programmer, a room thermostat and thermostatic valves on radiators.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-The owner has advised that drainage is to a shared septic tank located outwith at the rear and shared with four properties .
-This has not been inspected or tested.
+Drainage is connected to the main sewer.
 Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There are smoke detectors fitted within the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
 Any Additional Limits to Inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.